DragonSpit/HPCsharp/README.md

 Merge Sort is O(NlgN), never O(N<sup>2</sup>), generic, and runs on a single CPU core.
 Faster than Linq.OrderBy and Linq.OrderBy.AsParallel.

+Other algorithms provided:
-Also provided is Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.
+- Insertion Sort which is O(N<sup>2</sup>), and useful for fast in-place sorting of very small collections.

-Binary Search is also included.
+- Binary Search is also included.

-Parallel Merge algorithm is also provided, which merges two presorted collections using multiple cores.
+- Parallel Merge algorithm is also provided, which merges two presorted collections using multiple cores.
+- A few parallel methods for Min, Max, Average, etc.

 Radix Sort has been extended to sort user defined classes based on a UInt32 or UInt64 key within the class.
 Radix Sort is currently using only a single core.